ksu-is/Sports-Alert/projectroadmap.md

 - [x] Find a related code base to the Sports Alert program to draw inspiration

 # Sprint 2
-- [] Begin writing code and adding any necessary files to the Sports Alert code base
+- [ ] Begin writing code and adding any necessary files to the Sports Alert code base
+- [ ] Commit 6 code changes